New York City Car Accident Attorney

 This is hard, if not impossible, without strong legal representation.

 Instead of representing yourself in a dispute, you should secure the services of an experienced New York City car accident lawyer.
-A seasoned attorney can considerably improve your chances of obtaining a full a fair settlement for your injuries.
+A seasoned attorney can considerably improve your chances of obtaining a full and fair settlement for your injuries.

 Our attorneys understand the different tricks that insurers use to try and deny claims.
 An insurer might, for instance, get you to give a recorded statement in which they ask you questions about your injuries.
 One technique insurers use is to try and minimize your injuries by saying things like, “Your back injury wasn’t as bad as you thought, right?” or “You were up and about within a day or two, I imagine.”
 It can be very easy for our clients to simply agree to these statements, even when they are not true.